Mechanical Polishing and ElectroPolishing

 Measuring and specifying surface finish has, until recently, been left to a varying amount of speculation.
 The number of different surface finish standards being used by different equipment manufacturers has created a great deal of confusion and misunderstanding throughout the industry.

 Increasingly stringent specifications are now being demanded for the surface finish on all items of process equipment in the pharmaceutical and biotechnology industries and many suppliers of valves and pipe work are now quantifying the surface roughness of their product.

 The specification of grit reference cannot be equated to a consistent surface finish.
-Variables affecting the resultant finish are grit size, tool load, condition of tool, feed rate, traverse rate condition of metal to be polished and lubricant used, if any.
+Variables affecting the resultant finish are grit size, tool load, condition of the tool, feed rate, traverse rate condition of metal to be polished and lubricant used, if any.

-For precise and consistent results, surface finish should be specified in a range or maximum level of roughness average (Ra).
+For precise and consistent results, the surface finish should be specified in a range or maximum level of roughness average (Ra).
 This is normally expressed in micrometers (Microns) or microinches.